deplink/website/readme.md

 1. **Render view** specified in the front matter (the `layout` variable),
 1. **Minify HTML output**, more details can be found in [project quick reference](https://github.com/kangax/html-minifier),
 1. **Save output to the `build` directory** under the same path as the source markdown file and using the same file name (with .html extension).

+### Resources

+All sections listed below are processed in parallel:

+- **Libraries** - almost all files (except this files which name starts with the *"_"* symbol) from the `template/libraries` directory are copied to the `build/libraries`.
+Directory structure is preserved.
+- **Images** - images from the `template/images` directory are compressed and copied to the `build/images`.
+Directory structure is preserved.
+- **Scripts** - the `template/scripts/app.js` script is processed using browserify and minified.
+Output is saved to the `build/compiled/app.js` file.
+- **Styles** - the `template/scripts/app.scss` style is processed using sass and minified.
+Output is stored in the `build/compiled/app.css` file.

 License
 -------